-The inverter base can reach a temperature up to 90°C (194°F), and it is recommended that it should be mounted on a non-combustible surface.
+The inverter base can reach a temperature up to 75°C (167°F), and should be mounted on a non-combustible surface.
 This surface and the mounting hardware must also be capable of supporting at least twice the weight of the inverter.
 To meet regulatory requirements, the MS-E Series must be mounted in one of the following positions, as shown in Figure 2-2:

-- above or under a horizontal surface (shelf or table) - or, on a vertical surface (wall) with the DC terminals to the right - or, on a vertical surface (wall) with the DC terminals toward the bottom, the MP-HOOD (inverter hood) installed on the top, and the ME-CB (Conduit box) installed on the inverter's bottom.
+- above or under a horizontal surface (shelf or table) - or, on a vertical surface (wall) with the DC terminals to the right - or MPX-CB (conduit boxes), or MMP-E Series (inverter enclosure).

-Info: The ME-CB conduit box prevents material from falling out the bottom in the event of an internal fire.
-The MP-HOOD inverter hood helps prevent items from falling inside, causing damage to the inverter.
+Info: The ME-CB, MPX-CB, and MMP-E enclosure all prevent material from falling out the bottom in the event of an internal fire.
+The MP-HOOD inverter hood prevents items from falling inside, causing damage to the inverter.